 In consequence, this usually leads to poor performance on new data, as the algorithm is not able to generalize from the training data to other datasets.
 Overfitting is a common problem in machine learning, and can be caused by a variety of factors.

-Underfitting vs. overfitting in machine learning
+Underfitting vs. Overfitting in Machine Learning

 In machine learning, overfitting and underfitting are two of the main problems that can occur during the learning process.
 In general, overfitting happens when a model is too complex for the data it is supposed to be modeling, while underfitting occurs when a model is not complex enough.
 Let’s take a closer look at each of these problems.

+- What is Overfitting?
 Overfitting occurs when a model is too complex for the data it is supposed to be modeling.
 This can happen for a variety of reasons, but one of the most common is that the model is simply trying to learn too much from the data.
 When this occurs, the model ends up memorizing the training data instead of learning generalizable patterns.
 As a result, the model performs well on the training dataset but does not generalize well to new data.

+- What is Underfitting?
 Underfitting, on the other hand, occurs when a model is not complex enough.
 While there can be different causes, it is often the case that the model is not given enough data to learn from.
 As a result, the model is not able to learn the generalizable patterns in the data and ends up performing poorly on both the training dataset and new data points.
+An underfitted model is “too simple”, with too few features and insufficient data to build an effective model.
+While an overfit model has low bias and high variance – an underfit model is the opposite.
+It shows a high bias and low variance.
+Adding more features to a model that is too simple can help to limit bias.

-How to tell if a model is overfitting or underfitting?
+How to Tell if a Model is Overfitting or Underfitting?

 So, how can you tell if your model is overfitting or underfitting?
 One way is to look at how well it performs on new data.
 If your model is overfitting, it will perform well on the training data but not so well on the test set with new data.
 If your model is underfitting, it will perform poorly on both the training dataset and the test set.
-Another way to tell is to look at the complexity of your model.
-If your model is too complex, it is more likely to be overfitting.
-If your model is not complex enough, it is more likely to be underfitting.

-What is a good fit in machine learning?
+What is a Good Fit in Machine Learning?

 A good fit in machine learning is defined as a model that accurately predicts the output of new data.
 A good machine learning model that has a high accuracy is said to have a low error rate.
 The goal of machine learning is to build models that generalize well, which means they have a low error rate on a test set with unseen data.